wbshw2014/Contrast-Adaptation-Simulated-for-Memristor/README.md

 # Note:
 Datasets and devices' data could be defined according to requirements, and the parameters for the training model should also be changed.

-Tribute to the team FMEG.
+Hats off to the team FMEG.